unahouExosite/docs/portals/README.md

 ##### Request

-* Request body is a [Portal object](#portal-object).
+* Request body is a [portal object](#portal-object).
 Currently only the following keys may be included:
-    * `"planId"` - Portals plan ID from the signup page, e.g. https://portals.exosite.com/signup?plan=3676938388, optional.
+    * `"planId"` - portals plan ID as found in the URL of your signup page, e.g. https://yourdomain.exosite.com/signup?plan=1234567890.
 Plan must allow free signups.

-    If any keys beside these are sent, they will be ignored.

 * Requires authentication.